 Mentor former colleagues who are unemployed or underemployed, or offer to mentor junior staff in your organization.
 You never know when they may pay you back.

 Express your gratitude and maintain contact with any people, such as your references, who helped pave your way to this new job.
 These people will feel more invested in you the next time that you need their help if they can follow along as your career develops.

-Lastly, in addition to the tips above, it can be a great idea to casually ask colleagues if they have any tips for getting up to speed, or what they wish they knew when they were starting out.
+It can be a great idea to casually ask colleagues if they have any advice for getting up to speed, or what they wish they knew when they were starting out.